 - Procedural error(s) that materially impacted the hearing panel’s decision.

-The appeal statement must identify the ground(s) of appeal.
+The appeal statement must identify the ground(s) for appeal.
 Note that an appeal is not a re-hearing of the case.

-The composition of the Appellate Board for cases arising under this policy includes members of the university community appointed by the Vice President for Student Affairs.
+The composition of the Appellate Board includes members of the university community appointed by the Vice President for Student Affairs.
 The chair of the Appellate Board or the chair’s designee is responsible for selecting three-person panels from membership of the Appellate Board to consider appeals.

 - Composition of Panel.
-After receiving notice of the appeal, the chair will convene a three-person panel and notify the appellant (and appellee, if applicable) of the names of the panel members.
-When possible, the chair will select at least one Appellate Board member from the school community of the respondent (and/or complainant, if applicable).
+If the appeal is not summarily denied by the chair, the chair will convene a three-person panel and notify the appellant and appellee of the names of the panel members.
 The appellant and/or appellee may challenge the participation of an appellate panelist because of perceived conflict of interest, bias, or prejudice.
 Such challenges, including rationale, must be submitted in writing to the chair no later than 24 hours after notification of the names of the appellate panel members.
 The chair will determine whether such a conflict of interest exists and whether a panelist should be replaced.

 - Exceptions.
 The appellant (and appellee as applicable) may submit to the chair requests for exceptions to page limits or deadlines.
 Exceptions must be requested in advance of any deadline by sending an email to email@example.com, with justification for such request(s).
 If either party fails to meet a deadline or exceeds page limits without receiving an exception, the chair has the discretion to summarily reject an appeal or the appellate panel may disregard the response.